douglasrusse11/CO2_Calculator_Group_Project/README.md

 Follow the prompts to input user data and you will recieve a carbon footprint calculation.
 Very self evident.

 ## Credits
 This project was built by Douglas Russell, Gavin Hargin and David McIntyre.
-Special thanks to our instructors at CodeClan Juan Mata Ruiz, Keith Douglas and Stuart, without whom this project would not have been possible.
+Special thanks to our instructors at CodeClan Juan Mata Ruiz, Keith Douglas, and Stuart Houston, without whom this project would not have been possible.

 ## Licences
 Free API access is available upon request and no other licenes required.